 - (i) The names and qualifications of any appointed sub-contractors upon which the main contractor places reliance to carry out services shall be notified to and approved by the Council at the commencement of the contract. - (ii) No change in the sub-contractor(s) appointed by the main contractor to deliver the services shall be made without receiving the prior written approval of the Council. - (iii) All staff employed by sub-contractors must meet the Council's requirements in terms of experience and qualifications.
-This requirement equally applies to any staff subsequently replaced. - (iv) No staff shall be removed or replaced by the main contractor without prior written approval from the Council

-(v) The Council shall have the right, after consultation with the main contractor, to request the removal of any person engaged in providing sub-contracted services under the contract if, in the Council's opinion, their performance or conduct is, or has been, unsatisfactory.
+This requirement equally applies to any staff subsequently replaced. - (iv) No staff shall be removed or replaced by the main contractor without prior written approval from the Council - (v) The Council shall have the right, after consultation with the main contractor, to request the removal of any person engaged in providing sub-contracted services under the contract if, in the Council's opinion, their performance or conduct is, or has been, unsatisfactory.
 In such instances the main contractor shall remove such person and replace them with a suitably qualified person.

-1.3.9 Sub-Contractors: Contract Value exceeding the Public Contract Regulations (PCR 2015) Value Threshold

-The use of subcontractors for any contracts awarded by the Council must comply with Public Contract Regulations (PCR) 2015 and any Cabinet Office statutory guidance in relation to the Standard Selection Questionnaire (SQ) for the supplier selection stage of a new procurement process.
+1.3.10 Sub-Contractors: Contract Value exceeding the Public Contract Regulations (PCR 2015) Value Threshold comply with Public Contract Regulations (PCR) 2015 and any Cabinet Office statutory guidance in relation to the Standard Selection Questionnaire (SQ) for the supplier selection stage of a new procurement process.